Laura-Guillory/FWFA_Extreme_Events_Tool/TUTORIAL.md

 default is 1.
 In general extreme events that last longer are more severe; for example, an extremely hot day can be manageable, but a heatwave lasting several weeks is a serious event.

+It should be noted that precipitation is calculated as accumulated precipitation over the entire time window.

 ### Getting results

 To search using the thresholds that you have selected, click "Query".
 After a loading time, your results should appear